Mammalian eye

 Mammals normally have a pair of eyes.
-Although mammalian vision is not so excellent as bird vision, it is at least dichromatic for most of mammalian species, with certain families (such as Hominidae) possessing a trichromatic color perception.
+Although mammalian vision is not as excellent as bird vision, it is at least dichromatic for most of mammalian species, with certain families (such as Hominidae) possessing a trichromatic color perception.

 The dimensions of the eyeball vary only 1–2 mm among humans.
-The vertical axis is 24 mm; the transverse being larger.
+The vertical axis is 24 mm, while the transverse is larger.
 At birth it is generally 16–17 mm, enlarging to 22.5–23 mm by three years of age.
-Between then and age 13 the eye attains its mature size.
+Between birth and age 13 the eye attains its mature size.
 It weighs 7.5 grams and its volume is roughly 6.5 ml.
-Along a line through the nodal (central) point of the eye is the optic axis, which is slightly five degrees toward the nose from the visual axis (i.e., that going towards the focused point to the fovea).
+Along a line through the nodal (central) point of the eye is the optic axis, which is at a slight slant of five degrees toward the nose from the visual axis (i.e., the section going towards the focused point of the fovea).

 Three layers

 The structure of the mammalian eye has a laminar organization that can be divided into three main layers or tunics whose names reflect their basic functions: the fibrous tunic, the vascular tunic, and the nervous tunic.